Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XrHLYw27VyE.md

 ### Transcript

-> uh game looks blurry on ultra wide resolution despite indicating it's running native um but then on the qsa
+> game looks blurry on ultra wide resolution despite indicating it's running native, but then on the qsa